-The General Director of the Arab Center for Research and Policy Studies.
+General Director of the Arab Center for Research and Policy

-Azmi Bishara is the General Director of the Arab Center for Research and Policy Studies (ACRPS).
-He is also the Chair of the Board of Trustees of the Doha Institute for Graduate Studies.
-A prominent Arab writer and scholar, Bishara has published numerous books and academic papers in political thought, social theory, and philosophy, in addition to several literary works, including: Civil Society: A Critical Study (1996); On the Arab Question: An Introduction to an Arab Democratic Statement (2007); Religion and Secularism in Historical Context (3 volumes 2011-2013); On Revolution and Susceptibility to Revolution (2012); The Army and Political Power in the Arab Context: Theoretical Problems (2017); Essay on Freedom (2016); Sect, Sectarianism, and Imagined Sects (2017); What is Salafism?
-(2018); The Islamic State of Iraq and the Levant (Daesh): A General Framework and Critical Contribution to Understanding the Phenomenon (2018); What is Populism?
+General Director of the Arab Center for Research and Policy Studies (ACRPS) and Chair of the Board of Trustees of the Doha Institute for Graduate Studies (DI).
+Bishara is a leading Arab researcher and intellectual with numerous books and academic publications on political thought, social theory and philosophy.
+He was named by Le Nouveau Magazine Littéraire as one of the world’s most influential thinkers.
+His publications in Arabic include Civil Society: A Critical Study (1996); From the Jewishness of the State to Sharon (2004); On The Arab Question: An Introduction to an Arab Democratic Manifesto (2007); To Be an Arab in Our Times (2009); On Revolution and Susceptibility to Revolution (2012); Religion and Secularism in Historical Context (in 3 vols., 2013, 2015); The Army and Political Power in the Arab Context: Theoretical Problems (2017); The Islamic State of Iraq and the Levant (Daesh): A General Framework and Critical Contribution to Understanding the Phenomenon (2018); What is Populism?
 (2019) and Democratic Transition and its Problems: Theoretical Lessons from Arab Experiences (2020).
 Some of these works have become key references within their respective field.
-While several books of his work are being translated to be published in English, his book Sect, Sectarianism, and Imagined Sects appeared in English (Hurst and Oxford University Press 2020).
+His latest publication titled The Question of the State: Philosophy, Theory, and Context (2023).

-Philosophy at the Doha Institute for Graduate Studies and Editor of Tabayyun, the Journal for Cultural
+Professor of Philosophy at the Doha Institute for Graduate Studies

 Researcher at the Arab Center for Research and Policy Studies